Six-Day War: Mid-front (Abu-Ageila) Israeli division

 As night fell, the Israeli assault troops lit flashlights, each battalion a different colour, to prevent friendly fire incidents.
 At 10:00 pm, Israeli artillery began a barrage on Um-Katef, firing some 6,000 shells in less than twenty minutes, the most concentrated artillery barrage in Israel's history.
-Israeli tanks assaulted the northernmost Egyptian defences and were largely successful, though an entire armoured brigade was stalled by mines, and had only one mine-clearance tank.
+Israeli tanks assaulted the northernmost Egyptian defenses and were largely successful, though an entire armored brigade was stalled by mines, and had only one mine-clearance tank.
 Israeli infantrymen assaulted the triple line of trenches in the east.
 To the west, paratroopers commanded by Colonel Danny Matt landed behind Egyptian lines, though half the helicopters got lost and never found the battlefield, while others were unable to land due to mortar fire.

 Those that successfully landed on target destroyed Egyptian artillery and ammunition dumps and separated gun crews from their batteries, sowing enough confusion to significantly reduce Egyptian artillery fire.
 Egyptian reinforcements from Jabal Libni advanced towards Um-Katef to counterattack but failed to reach their objective, being subjected to heavy air attacks and encountering Israeli lodgements on the roads.
 Egyptian commanders then called in artillery attacks on their own positions.
 The Israelis accomplished and sometimes exceeded their overall plan, and had largely succeeded by the following day.
 The Egyptians suffered about 2,000 casualties, while the Israelis lost 42 dead and 140 wounded.

 Yoffe's attack allowed Sharon to complete the capture of the Um-Katef, after fierce fighting.
 The main thrust at Um-Katef was stalled due to mines and craters.
 After IDF engineers had cleared a path by 4:00 pm, Israeli and Egyptian tanks engaged in fierce combat, often at ranges as close as ten yards.
 The battle ended in an Israeli victory, with 40 Egyptian and 19 Israeli tanks destroyed.
 Meanwhile, Israeli infantry finished clearing out the Egyptian trenches, with Israeli casualties standing at 14 dead and 41 wounded and Egyptian casualties at 300 dead and 100 taken prisoner.